Table of Contents

 These studies will give the specialist a broad overview in order to detect the cause of secondary infertility.
 In some cases, you may request another complementary test to confirm your diagnosis and provide the most appropriate treatment for your needs.

 If you have been trying to get pregnant for more than a year and you have not succeeded, come to us.
-At The Fertility Center we will help you find the cause and the most appropriate treatment to fulfill your dream of having another baby at home.
+Our fertility specialist Tijuana at The Fertility Center we will help you find the cause and the most appropriate treatment to fulfill your dream of having another baby at home.
 Feel free to check out our treatments, such as the IVF process, IUI, the sperm and egg donation treatments, even the egg donor requirements, and more.
 Schedule your appointment through our contact form, we will gladly assist you.
 Receive the benefits of the cost of IVF in Tijuana!

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.